jch/jch.github.io/src/2025-05-07-monthly-finance-night.md

 I keep track of estimated income tax payments, but don't include them in our spending.
 I want to know how much money we need to cover our expenses, but income tax varies with income.
 No income, no income tax either.
 I do include property tax in our spending because that needs to be paid even if we don't earn income.

 I track investment dividend dates to help manage our cash flow, making sure we have enough cash on hand for a year of expenses.
-Cash beyond a year's expenses goes towards a savings goal like retirement or education.
+Cash beyond a year's expenses goes towards investments.

 I don't try to distribute big expenses across months.
 For example, home property taxes and insurance is paid twice a year.
 It makes those months look heavy in spending, but I'm more interested in 1-year spend, or running 12-month average spending.
 I don't think it's useful to compare spending month to month, preferring to look at the bigger annual picture (2023 vs 2024).